 After the hole is drilled or cut, it’s time to spray paint!
 I used 4 different colors of spray paint, but one of the fun parts of this project is that you can use any color!
 I used Rustoleum Green Citrus, Coral, Ocean Mist, and Magenta.
 The finish is up to you, I used a gloss and a satin finish only because these are the colors I had on hand.

-Grab a big drop or any cardboard box and spray paint your creatures the color of choice outside.
+Grab a big drop cloth or any cardboard box and spray paint the creatures the color of choice outside.
 I gave mine a few coats.
 The spray paint dries quickly, so you can likely complete this part of the project in a couple of hours.

 Once the spray paint dries, your planters are ready to be planted!
 I suggest using air plants.
 They are easy to take care of and come in a variety of shapes and sizes.
 Plus anyone can keep an air plant alive!